reupen/columns_ui/docs/source/other/text-rendering.md

 These options may not be supported by third-party panels.

-### Force greyscale anti-aliasing
+### Use greyscale anti-aliasing

-ClearType anti-aliasing will normally be used by default.
-If your monitor does not have an RGB or BGR pixel layout, or has a high pixel density, you may want to force greyscale anti-aliasing.
+Columns UI will use normally use ClearType anti-aliasing when ClearType is enabled in Windows.

+However, DirectWrite also includes a non-ClearType greyscale anti-aliasing mode, which can be used in place of ClearType by enabling this option.
+This mode is slightly faster than ClearType, and is preferred by Microsoft when using their newer app technologies.

+This option has no effect when anti-aliasing is disabled.

+If ClearType is disabled in Windows but anti-aliasing is enabled, greyscale anti-aliasing will be used automatically.

+For LCD monitors, ClearType will normally have the best legibility.

+Note that ClearType can also be put into a (different) greyscale mode using the ClearType Text Tuner utility built into Windows.
+(This only affects text rendered using DirectWrite or Windows Presentation Foundation.)

 ### Use colour glyphs when available

-When enabled, colour emoji is used on Windows 8.1 and newer.
-Disable this option to use monochrome emoji that uses the current text colour.
+When enabled, colour emojis are used on Windows 8.1 and newer.
+Disable this option to use monochrome emojis that use the current text colour.

 ### Use alternative emoji font selection logic